- Early diagnosis and treatment of wet macular degeneration can prevent vision loss.

 Gene therapy involves the insertion into your eye of a harmless virus that carries an anti-VEGF gene.
 This is done in one treatment, either as a surgical procedure under the retina or as an injection into the eye.

-As of 2021, gene therapy is still in clinical trials but may be available as a treatment option in the next several years.
+As of 2024, gene therapy is still in clinical trials, but it may be available as a treatment option in the next several years.

-Eyedrops that can be used at home to administer anti-VEGF medication would be a more comfortable and convenient option than getting injections at the doctor’s office.
+Eye drops that can be used at home to administer anti-VEGF medication may be a more comfortable and convenient option than getting injections at the doctor’s office.

-A study published in Investigative Ophthalmology & Visual Science summarized how anti-VEGF agents were administered in eyedrops, along with cell-penetrating peptides (CPPs), into the eyes of mice, rats, and pigs, and were as effective as an anti-VEGF injection.
+A 2017 study summarized how anti-VEGF agents were administered in eye drops, along with cell-penetrating peptides, into the eyes of mice, rats, and pigs, and were as effective as an anti-VEGF injection.

 Oral tablets

 X-82 is an oral medication that works like an anti-VEGF medication.
-Although 60 percent of the 25 trial participants required no anti-VEGF injections, there were some negative side effects, including diarrhea and nausea.
+Although 60% of the 25 trial participants required no anti-VEGF injections, there were some negative side effects, including diarrhea and nausea.

 Phase II, which enrolled 157 participants, was stopped early because of toxicity concerns.